svrakata/Binary-Tree/README.md

-# Binary-Tree
-Trying out binary tree with TS
+# Binary Tree with TypeScript